sradicwebster/counterfactuals/README.md

 Using a toy data set I generated counterfactuals by:
 - nearest neighbour to achieve the desired classification;
-- mininising a loss function to find "the closest possible world", an approach suggested by [Wachter et. al][wachter];
+- minimising a loss function to find "the closest possible world", an approach suggested by [Wachter et. al][wachter];
-- finding the shortest path in a density-weighted graph, an approach suggested by Poyiadzi et. al in [Feasible and Actionable Counterfactual Explainations][face].
+- finding the shortest path in a density-weighted graph, an approach suggested by Poyiadzi et. al in [Feasible and Actionable Counterfactual Explanations][face].

 # Files
 face_counterfactuals.ipynb -- implementing Feasible and Actionable Counterfactual Explainations